mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 **Project Details**

-I opted to go with a monorepo of workspaces.
-Client and Server.
+My go-to approach is that of a monorepo with workspaces.
+Client and Server, Documentation.
 Shared types, etc.

 One single repo and a unified context for the AI.
 Top MD with split MDs per workspace, one knowledge folder referenced elsewhere.